-The benefit of having a subscription site is the option to protect some (or all) of your content from the view of non-subscribers.
+The benefit of having a subscription website is the option to protect some (or all) of your content from the view of non-subscribers.
 This usually means placing the subscription-only pages in an area where they must be accessed through a login page.
 This sounds simple enough, but the challenge is how to link password protection to the subscriber database and the content management service.
 With full integration, you have control over who has access to what, and for how long.

 2 Member Database

-At the heart of all subscription software and subscription services is a database that collects information from subscribers.
+At the heart of all subscription website software and subscription services is a database that collects information from subscribers.
 The quantity of information collected will vary from one site to another.
 For example, a free subscription site may only collect email addresses, while an expensive business site may collect data including name, address, company, position, or association subscription.
-Regardless of what your short-term plans are, I highly recommend that you choose a subscription software that allows you to customize the amount of personal data you can collect.
+Regardless of what your short-term plans are, I highly recommend that you choose a subscription website software that allows you to customize the amount of personal data you can collect.
 The subscriber database should also have a search feature and be easily customizable.

 3 Integrated Payment Processing

 Even if you don’t plan to charge subscribers, I recommend choosing subscription site software or a subscription service with integrated payment processing because you never know how your site will evolve.
 Good subscription site software will integrate with PayPal and offer a choice of at least two other payment gateway providers in more than one country (like Authorize.net, Stripe or SagePay).
 SagePay allows you to use your own merchant services account and credit card processing to sign up subscribers.

 The subscription software or service you choose should enable you to assign content, subscribers, and password protection to multiple subscription levels.

 The most successful subscription sites offer limited-access, time-restricted, free trial subscriptions to all premium content, and long-term full access to this content with paid subscriptions.
 You should ensure that your subscription software or service has this flexibility.